hugodbn/Gustave-Avionics-Telemetry/README.md

 ### PCB Design

-Designed and routed the complete 4-layer avionics PCB for the rocket using EasyEDA, with component choices cross-checked with the team. also contributed to validating the component selection for the CanSat PCBs, designed by another team member.
+Designed and routed the complete 4-layer avionics PCB for the rocket using EasyEDA, with component choices cross-checked with the team.
+Also contributed to validating the component selection for the CanSat PCBs, designed by another team member.

 ### Component Selection & Integration

-Contributed to selecting LoRa, DW1000 UWB, GPS, IMU and barometric sensors, validated collectively with the team, for real-time flight telemetry and CanSat Localization.
+Contributed to selecting LoRa, DW1000 UWB, GPS, IMU and barometric sensors, validated collectively with the team, for real-time flight telemetry and CanSat localization.

 ### Embedded Firmware